What is Radical Prostatectomy (Surgery) for Prostate Cancer?

 Perineal radical prostatectomy

-The prostate is removed through a cut between the anus and scrotum.
-Because the complex pelvic veins are avoided, bleeding is rare.
-This type of surgery is not usually performed today.
+The prostate is removed through a cut between the anus and scrotum during a perineal open radical prostatectomy.
+Because the complex pelvic veins are avoided using this procedure, bleeding is rare.
+This type of surgery is not often performed today because of the newer techniques that are used.

 Laparoscopic Radical Prostatectomy